 Why visit Edinburgh?

 It might be obvious but hey the whole city is a World Heritage Site!
-And its is very scenic with hills at all corners for amazing views.
+And it is very scenic with hills at all corners for amazing views.

 Highlights of Edinburgh

-- Calton hill where you can some of the best views of the city including the castle.
-It is one of the best spot to watch sunset
+- Calton hill where you can see some of the best views of the city including the castle.
+It is one of the best spots to watch sunset

 - Simply walking the old town and imagining all the history that happened in those streets

 Those regions, and the extra ones below, are included in one or both of the eBooks I created to simplify the planning of your road trip in Scotland:

 I know that some people will not be happy with my top 5.
 It of course depends on your taste.
 There are many more Scotland destinations worth discovering.
 Here are a few more of the top touristic ones, you could add to your itinerary: